 Halletts Point is a new high-rise, high-density, mixed-use development on the waterfront in Astoria, Queens.
 Dattner Architects’ master plan calls for eight residential buildings, retail, a public waterfront esplanade, and a site for a potential K-8 school.
 In addition to the waterfront park, a large supermarket, new retail amenities, and developing plans for supplementary public transportation connections will significantly improve neighborhood infrastructure.
 The full build-out, phased over several years, will include approximately 2,400 apartments, 20 percent of which will be affordable units.

 Dattner Architects is also designing Halletts Point 7.
-The development’s first 100% affordable building, construction is slated to begin later in 2017.
+The development’s first 100% affordable building is currently in construction.